molily/molily.de/_testing-angular/testing-components.md

 For **compatibility with Template-driven and Reactive Forms**, we need to dispatch a fake `input` event.
 Such events are also called *synthetic events*.

-In newer browsers, we create fake `input` event with `new Event('input')`.
+In newer browsers, we create a fake `input` event with `new Event('input')`.
 To dispatch the event, we use the `dispatchEvent` method of the target element.

 ```typescript
 const resetInputEl = findEl(fixture, 'reset-input').nativeElement;